arthurrump/esphome-opentherm/README.md

 - `t_dhw_set`: Domestic hot water temperature setpoint (°C)
 - `max_t_set`: Maximum allowable CH water setpoint (°C)
 <!-- END schema_docs:sensor -->

+## Troubleshooting

+### `Component not found: opentherm.`

+If ESPHome reports that it is unable to find the component, this might be due to the use of an older version of Python.
+It should work on version 3.9 (which is what runs in CI) and higher, but older versions may not support all typing features used in this project.
+You can update to a newer Python version, or install the backported typing library with `pip install typing-extensions`.
+(Thanks to [@Arise for figuring this out](https://github.com/arthurrump/esphome-opentherm/issues/10)!)